nerdfiles/douadevops/ii.md

 for DAGs of momentum accounts?
 Can a DAG represent future momentum?
 How does liveness contribute to the interpretation of identity statements?

+## Formal Input Specification Language

+We construct analogical extensions by TLA+ in the following ways.

 One simple thing we are saying here is that there are four kinds of layers essential to the backbone of the discovery layer, and these layers factors are non-coincidental symmetrical thirds.